December 22nd, 2009

 Quick and Easy Pan-Baked Potatoes

 The original pan-baked potatoes recipe contains dairy, but I’ve made it dairy free when needed just by using almond flour in place of the Parmesan cheese and olive oil in place of the butter.
 That modification works very nicely.
-The almond flour and olive oil combination don’t brown quite as well as the Parmesan/butter combo, but a quick minute under the oven broiler can solve that problem if you’re going for that visual appeal.
+Dairy-free “butter” with the almond flour will also work.
+The almond flour and olive oil combination doesn’t brown quite as well as the Parmesan/butter combo, but a quick minute under the oven broiler can solve that problem if you’re going for that visual appeal.
 Seasoned gluten-free bread crumbs or a similar topping, like gluten-free cornflake crumbs, will also work in lieu of cheese.

 This recipe is one I often make to accompany a “gift meal,” too.
 The potatoes go great with a meat/fish entrée or can be an easy vegetarian/vegan meal when paired with a salad.
 This recipe is always very well received.
 Folks have even referred to these potatoes as twice-baked potatoes before.
 While I don’t think they taste like twice-baked potatoes, they are a much easier, healthier alternative and do taste delicious.
 Sometimes I just make these potatoes for us as part of a weeknight meal because they are so quick, easy, and tasty.
 They can also work well as a breakfast potato dish to accompany egg dishes and such.